onelogin/onelogin-python-aws-assume-role/README.md

 The selection of the AWS account and Role can be also be done with the --aws-account-id and --aws-role-name parameters.

+If you plan to execute the script several times over different Accounts/Roles of the user and you want to cache the SAMLResponse, set the --cache-saml option

 For more info execute:

 ```sh